Bryukh/checkio-articles/brackets.md

-Hi!
+Welcome back for another weekly review series!

-When you open "Electronic Station" the first mission that meets you is ["Brackets"][brackets].
+When you open  first "Electronic Station" the first mission that you encounter is the classic ["Brackets"][brackets] mission.
 This is a simple, but interesting and useful mission.
-"Brackets" can be solved by various methods and algorithms and CiO players shown many interesting solutions for that.
+"Brackets" can be solved with a wide variety of methods, and CiO players have certainly come up with some clever and ingenious solutions to it.

 ## Description